 -Continue top-line growth that outpaces the industry by 31st Dec 2022

-More helpfully perhaps, the reason they're important as distinct to your Projects (see below) is that jumping straight into Actions is a sure-fire way to either (a) miss opportunities or (b) lose the connection between your Actions and your Vision Statement.
+The reason they're important and distinct from your projects (see below) is that jumping straight into actions is a sure-fire way to either (a) miss opportunities or (b) lose the connection between your actions and your vision statement.

-Projects describe what you will do to accomplish your objectives.
+Projects are the actionable steps you will take to accomplish your objectives.
 They must be extremely specific and contain a deadline and a clear articulation of your actions.
-Your projects should align to at least one of your strategic objectives and describe how you will actually achieve your strategic objective.
-Typically you will create multiple projects for each Strategic Objective.
+Your projects should align with at least one of your strategic objectives and describe how you will actually achieve it.
+Typically, you will create multiple projects for each strategic objective.

-A good project that would link to this could be -
+A good project to link to this could be:

 'Expand into the fixed gear market by 31st December 2022'

 This is much more specific than the objective it links to, and it clearly details what you will do to achieve the objective.

 Projects are the layer of the strategic plan that outlines the tangible actions that people in the organization will take to achieve outcomes.

 Another common problem area for strategic plans is that they never quite get down to the detail of what you're actually going to do.
 It's easy to simply state "we need to grow our business," but without concrete projects, those plans will sit forever within their PowerPoint templates, never to see the light of day after their initial creation.